scalatra/scalatra-website/content/guides/2.5/views/scalate.md

 ## Introducing Scalate

-Scalatra uses an extremely powerful templating engine, [Scalate][scalate].
+Scalatra can work with an extremely powerful templating engine, [Scalate][scalate].
 It supports multiple template styles.
 We think it's one of the best template engines going - it's extremely fast, flexible, and feature-rich.